-The Lighting R&D Program engages with hundreds of research partners, from universities and national laboratories to large companies and small start-ups.
-Partners are heavily involved in program planning via annual workshops, ongoing working groups, and topical meetings.
+The DOE Solid-State Lighting Program engages with hundreds of research partners, from universities and national laboratories to large companies and small start-ups.
+Partners are heavily involved in program planning via workshops, working groups, and topical meetings.

-Three key partnerships support Lighting R&D Program activities:
+Three key partnerships support Solid-State Lighting Program activities:

 - The Next Generation Lighting Industry Alliance (NGLIA) partners with DOE to enhance the manufacturing and commercialization focus of the DOE portfolio by utilizing the expertise of this organization of SSL manufacturers.
 NGLIA members provide support and input to DOE via topical meetings, working groups, and other events.
 Learn more.

 - The Illuminating Engineering Society (IES) partners with DOE to work collaboratively to improve the quality and efficiency of lighting through science and engineering.
 DOE provides technical support and leadership on IES committees, and DOE and IES collaborate on stakeholder events including workshops, symposia, and webinars.
 Learn more.

 - The International Association of Lighting Designers (IALD) partners with DOE to provide their professional designers and specifiers with specific, actionable technical information they can use to ask tough questions of their vendors, and thereby exert significant influence on technology development.
 IALD provides expert speakers for webinars, workshops, and symposia.
 Learn more.